Mr Habit

 First change

-The original bottom navigation was white and above the calendar/journal entry section for users to add a new entry for the current day.
-That section was also white so it blended and looked as though they were one.
-Although there were lines to divide the two it wasn't enough of a distinguishable break.
-To develop a better contrast between the two I made the bottom navigation bar a darker color (a few shades darker than the top navigation bar).
-The change of the color from light to dark with the bottom bar associates it with navigation because the top bar is similar colors.
+The original bottom navigation was white and placed above the calendar/journal entry section so users could add a new entry for the current day.
+Both sections were white, blending and appearing as one.
+Despite having lines to divide the two, the distinction was not clear enough.
+To create a better contrast between the two sections, I changed the color of the bottom navigation bar to a darker shade (a few shades darker than the top navigation bar).
+The transition from light to dark color for the bottom bar helps users associate it with navigation.

 Second change